emilymarquessalum/personal_finances_analysis/README.md

+[incomplete, the description below is a plan to be executed]

 # Personal Finances Analysis

 # Goal

-This is a system and analysis tool for personal finances.
-It is an ETL complete system, with clear steps to monitor personal finance information in a **spreadsheet**.
+This is a system and analysis tool with clear steps to monitor personal finance information in a **spreadsheet**, visualize historical data and have **predictions** of specific cost categories.
 Each month will have its own file, to keep a simplified format to short term decision making.

 1. Visualization:
 * By saving every month expense file in a folder, we can have it **read with python code**, to transform them into a complete **historic**.
-This historic will show my monthly analysis results in a **PowerBI** report, telling me about my current consuming behaviour;
+This historic will show the monthly analysis results in a **PowerBI** report, showing the current consuming behaviour (with graphs of costs over several months);

 2. Prediction Model
+The prediction model is mainly used for dynamic expense categories, such as transportation, eating out, etc. Any type of leisure is often a dynamic expense, although the model is not limited to it.

+* Any dinamic cost category can be set to be event-based: N events of X cost (example: you can set that the eating out category happens only 4 times in a month, specifically on Saturdays,and that the average cost of an eating out event is 20 bucks);
-* Evaluate, given previous months, when and how much money in average will be spent in leisure costs every day of a month (such as transportation, eating out, etc);
+* An evaluation-by-historic can be enabled.
+Given previous months, when and how much money in average will be spent for every day of a month specifically;
+* event-based and evaluation-by-historic can be simultaneously set.
+From this, Q
+* The predictions are set in calendar format, and react to new inputs.
+If a cost was predicted to be 20 in a specific day, and the actual value was 30, the model will recalculate each day to account for that value, always equating to the limit cost of that category (if possible);